Explore holidays in Sivota & Epirus

 The nightlife here revolves more around relaxing over a long, leisurely dinner with old friends and local wines, or just watching the world go by, than dancing till dawn – something which is clearly appreciated by the select gathering of loyal visitors who return year after year to soak up the easy vibe.

-The Acheron River was, as legend has it, the route by which the souls of the dead were transported into Hades.
+The Acheron River was, as legend has it, the route by which the souls of the dead were transported into Hades, but today it's a heavenly spot to discover on foot or horseback.
 During a refreshing paddle on the waters of Lakes Drakolimni of Gamila and Smolikas, you might spot a rare alpine newt, said to be the descendants of two quarrelsome dragons who fought on their shores.
 And Molossoi, the verdant stomping ground of keen hikers, was the fabled birthplace of the grandson of Achilles from Troy.

 A neighbourly invitation